OGSM Strategy Framework Guide 2021: Everything you need to know about OGSM

 Example OGSM

-Following is a broad example of how the elements of OGSM play out.
-Download our free template to fill in the pieces.
+The following is a broad example of how the elements of OGSM play out.

 Objective Statement